OnionIoT/documentation/docs/bootloader/upgrading-old-bootloader.md

 #### Serial Command Line Drivers Installed

-Follow the instructions in [step 1 of the connecting to serial command line article](/quickstart/serial-command-line#step-1-install-usb-to-serial-driver-on-your-computer) to install the drivers required to use the serial command line
+Follow the instructions in [step 1 of the connecting to serial command line article](/quickstart/serial-command-line#step-1-install-usb-to-serial-driver-on-your-computer) to install the drivers required to use the serial command line.

 #### Configure the Ethernet Network